 Once you’ve parked your car, it’s time to start this exciting walk.
 Look for the Bouddi National Park, Maitland Bay signpost, and head straight into the bush from there.

-The first few hundred metres is part of the Maitland Bay Track, but then the Bullimah Spur Track branches off to the right at the signposted junction.
+The first few hundred metres are part of the Maitland Bay Track, but then the Bullimah Spur Track branches off to the right at the signposted junction.

 From that junction, the walking track heads south along the hillside, away from Maitland Bay.

 After conquering a few large boulders, the walking path meanders through a beautiful forest of gum trees.